WordPress/gutenberg/docs/getting-started/full-site-editing.md

 - For examples, see the [WordPress/theme-experiments](https://github.com/WordPress/theme-experiments/) repository with several block themes there including the source for the above mentioned TT1 Blocks.

-- Use the `empty-theme.php` script from theme-experiments repo to generate a start block theme, it will prompt you with a few questions and create a theme.
+- Use the `empty-theme.php` script from theme-experiments repo to generate a starter block theme, it will prompt you with a few questions and create a theme.

 ```
 ❯ git clone https://github.com/WordPress/theme-experiments